 When looking through these, it is important to remember that not every exercise may work for you and that is totally normal.
 Each person is different.
 When completing these, they should not cause more pain above a low level discomfort.
 If you experience pain >5/10, your body is telling you it isn’t ready for it yet.

 Discomfort is normal and expected when starting a new exercise program.
 Likely with more reps the pain will go away or it will stay the same.
-If pain increases significantly, stop and choose a new exercise.
+If pain increases significantly, it’s okay!
+Simply stop and choose a new exercise.
+There are thousands of exercises to choose from.

 Here we go!